What if you suddenly found yourself stuck in the city, with nowhere to live and nothing but a suitcase?

 The project offers tailored support and services to people who want to rebuild their lives but have encountered a short-term housing obstacle to moving forward.
 Sometimes this also involves paying for travel expenses to attend job interviews, buying uniforms for work or securing photo ID and documents to get into housing projects.

-The ethos of the project is to give people a fighting chance of finding an alternative to sleeping rough.
-Since its launch in December 2017, we have helped 40 individuals with accommodation who would have otherwise been forced to sleep rough.
+The aim of the project is to give people a fighting chance of finding an alternative to sleeping rough.